 By the way, just a second!
 How do you write lychee?
 Litchi or lychee or lytchi?
 Asked just like that, out of curiosity, nothing else :)-

-Apart from mangoes, lychee and watermelon, I have tried desserts with almost all other fruits too.
-One of the other easy peasy dessert is CHERRY COBBLER.
-The name, as well as looks of this dessert, are highly conflicting with the recipe.
-Whosoever has tried it has agreed that its a very easy recipe.
+Apart from mangoes, lychee, and watermelon, I have tried desserts with almost all other fruits too.
+One of the other easy peasy desserts is CHERRY COBBLER.
+The name, as well as the looks of this dessert, are highly conflicting with the recipe.
+Whosoever has tried it has agreed that it's a very easy recipe.
 You try it too before cherries are out of sight.

 Having liked my MANGO SORBET and WATERMELON SLUSH, I thought of trying Lychee sorbet too.
 I was not comfortable in taking out Lychee juice and then freezing it, and probably that is the reason I did not try it all these years.
 And then suddenly, I got to see an altogether different way of making Litchi sorbet here and it immediately appealed to me.